 Symptoms Last Three Months or Longer

-Should these symptoms continue past three months the DSM advises that PTSD is a probability, particularly if these symptoms are interfering with the quality of the person’s life.
+Should these symptoms continue passed three months, the DSM advises that PTSD is a probability, particularly if these symptoms are interfering with the quality of the person’s life.
 It should be noted that not everyone who has experienced the above events will end up with PTSD.
 In fact, many people who are exposed to such experiences do not end up with PTSD.

 Definition of PTSD

-In order to qualify for the diagnosis of PTSD a person is exposed to the traumatic event must have either directly experienced the event, witnessed the event in person, or learned of the actual event.
+In order to qualify for the diagnosis of PTSD, a person who was exposed to the traumatic event must have either directly experienced the event, witnessed the event in person, or learned of the actual event.
 This can also include the threatened death of a close family member, friend, or repeated first-hand, extreme exposure to the details of the event.
 Examples of traumas include combat, war, natural disasters, car accidents, sexual abuse, or domestic violence, torture, ritual childhood physical abuse or sexual abuse.